IBM-Cloud/docs/services/BlockStorage/index.md

    a.
 Open the {{site.data.keyword.blockstorageshort}} service.

    b.
-Click **Create** to start the **Create Volume** dialog.
+Click **Create** to start the Create Volume dialog.

    c.
+Provide a name.

+      **Note:** The name is for display purposes only.

+   d.
 Provide the size of the volume that you want.

-Decimal numbers are not accepted.
+      **Note:** Decimal numbers are not accepted.
 The size is limited by the quota that is assigned to your organization.

-   d.
-Provide a name.
-The name is for display purposes only.

    e.
 Optionally, provide a more detailed description of the volume.